What Can I Learn From Taking A Bipolar Test?

 Mania and hypomania

-Individuals experiencing mania may also face difficulties maintaining and managing personal and professional relationships or may run into legal troubles.
-Mania could also incite psychosis and delusions of grandeur and may require hospitalization in some cases.
+Individuals experiencing mania may also face difficulties maintaining and managing personal and professional relationships or may even run into legal troubles.
+Mania could also trigger psychosis, delusions, or feelings of grandeur and require hospitalization in some cases.

 Mania and hypomania may include the following symptoms: